 What academic and behavior progress monitoring tools and data do teams use to monitor student response to intervention?
-How frequently are Tier 3 interventions reviewed and monitored?
+Address the following in your response: (a) How frequently are Tier 3 interventions reviewed and monitored? (b) What factors does the problem-solving team consider in determining that the student may be a student with a disability? (c) What is the decision criteria for initiating an evaluation?